rawitat/gtypist_lessons/programming_quotes.typ

 *:JAVACS_25
 I:John Knight
 S:Knowing the syntax of Java does not make someone a software engineer.

+*:JAVACS_26
+I:James Gosling
+S:Over the years, I've used and created a wide variety of scripting languages, :and in general, I'm a big fan of them.
+When the project that Java came out of :first started, I was originally planning to do a scripting language.
+But a :number of forces pushed me away from that.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU